HemantPaul/myportfolio-showcase/README.md

 ## 🎯 Why I Built This

-Most developer portfolios are templates.
-I wanted mine to be a statement.
+Most portfolios tell you what a developer can do.

-The goal was to answer one question: **"Can a portfolio itself demonstrate a developer's skill level?"**
+I wanted mine to show it.

-Every technical decision — the physics cursor, the WebGL orb, the scroll-triggered animations, the holographic glass cards — is intentional.
-It's not decoration.
-It's a live demo of what I can build.
+The goal was to answer one question: **"Can a portfolio be proof of skill instead of a list of skills?"**

-> *When a recruiter lands on this page, I want them to feel the difference before they read a single word.*
+The idea was simple: if I'm applying for frontend and product engineering roles, the portfolio itself should be the first project people evaluate—not just a page that links to other projects.

 ---